 What’s In and What’s Out

-If you spend much time at all on the internet, you’re sure to see articles touting what interior design elements and home décor is in and what’s out this year.
+If you spend much time at all on the internet, you’re sure to see articles touting what interior design elements and home décor are in and what are out this year.
 You may have even received similar articles in your inbox.

 While reading any of them, you’ve probably found yourself either nodding in agreement with the article that confirms your hexagon backsplash was a good investment, wondering how in the world the author could think that you should part ways with your avocado cabinets, or be completely confused because one article states symmetry in your living room is what you should strive for while another states the exact opposite.
 How is one to know what elements won’t be tired and outdated in five years?!

 There’s an easy way to avoid costly designs you’ll dislike a few years down the road: Do not design to the trends.
 Design for what you like.
 Design for functionality.
 Design for the architecture of your home.
 Design for the way you live.
 (Those open glass shelves in the kitchen are beautiful, but only when they’re spotless, so unless you’re willing to dust daily, they may not be the best option for you.)

 Just because an element or a style is suddenly seen everywhere, doesn’t necessarily make it a trend that we’ll look back on in disbelief we ever incorporated it into our homes.
 For instance, shiplap has been popular for several years and when placed appropriately, it won’t go out of style.
 Same with wood beams or barn doors.
 Those look trendy in a 1970s ranch, but can be timeless in a cottage or cabin.

 Open Concept: One Trend that is Changing

 Residential design tends to follow commercial design.
 Once modern office designs moved toward open workspaces, companies found that the open concept actually hindered productivity due to a lack of privacy, natural distractions, and sound control.
 It’s understandable that when workers who weren’t used to working from home suddenly had to, they found that their open concept at home didn’t function well either.